ChristopherHButler/vsctim/README.md

-# VSCTIM - VSCODE Themes In Monaco
+# VSCTIM - Visual Studio Code (vscode) Themes In Monaco Editor

 These are my notes on getting vscode themes to work in moncao.